 - Transport: €40 (metro pass)

-Portugal's Non-Habitual Resident (NHR) regime was abolished in 2024 for new applicants.
-New residents are now subject to standard Portuguese tax rates, though a new incentivized tax regime may apply to certain professions in scientific research and innovation.
-Consult a Portuguese tax advisor for current benefits and requirements.
+Portugal shut down the Non-Habitual Resident (NHR) regime for new applicants in 2024.
+New residents now pay standard Portuguese rates, although a smaller incentive regime still covers certain roles in scientific research and innovation.
+Talk to a Portuguese tax advisor before you file.

 Start calculating →